9OYS exclusive look inside ECU Brody School of Medicine’s COVID sequencing lab

 “These sequences are nothing more than glorified cameras, and every time reagents come out of this box and into this flow cell, it takes a picture,” Fallon said.

-Next, this data is saved in their system and sent to the next room to be analyzed.
+Next, this data is saved in the system and sent to the next room to be analyzed.